 Currently he serves as a member of the NCI Thoracic Malignancy Steering Committee that oversees cooperative group trials, and the Basic Mechanisms of Cancer Therapeutics (BMCT) study section; leads the MD Anderson Cancer Center Support Grant (CCSG) Lung Cancer program; and is a member of the scientific advisory board (SAB) of the Lungevity Foundation, Lung Cancer Research Foundation and Rexanna’s Foundation.
 He is the Chair for the American Society of Clinical Oncology (ASCO) Communications committee, and is ABIM board certified in Medical Oncology.
 Dr. Heymach has received a number of awards and honors for his research, including the Damon Runyon Clinical Investigator Award, the Wilson Stone Award for Basic Science Research, and the Emil J. Frei Award for Translational Research.
 He was elected to the American Society for Clinical Investigation in 2013.
 He has mentored 21 students and fellows, and was named the MD Anderson “Mentor of the Year” in 2008.

-He and his wife Denise have three children; Lilly, Mark and Ellrose.
+He is survived by his wife Denise and three children; Lilly, Mark and Ellrose.
 A lifetime runner, cyclist and triathlete, he competed in two Boston Marathons to benefit the Dana-Farber Cancer Institute and will be competing as a cyclist in the upcoming Dana-Farber Pan Mass Challenge.

 Kevin never smoked and his NSCLC EGFR exon 20 insertion diagnosis came as a shock.
 He and his brother Bob, founded the Exon 20 Group to shine a spotlight on, and accelerate the discovery and rapid approval of promising exon 20 targeted agents to the benefit of current and future NSCLC EGFR and HER2 exon 20 patients.